LCPan: efficient variation graph construction using Locally Consistent Parsing: Background

+Locally Consistent Parsing (LCP) is a string processing technique that partitions and labels strings into nearly equal-length substrings, known as cores~\cite{Sahinalp1994,Sahinalp1994a}.
+We note that LCP is not a sketching method; however, the cores can potentially serve as an alternative to sketching.
+Unlike sketching techniques, LCP ensures that (1) the cores have a uniform positional distribution over the input string, (2) identical cores share the same labels, and (3) each character in the input string is included in at least one core.
 In this article, we introduce a generalized, iterative, and practical implementation of LCP, called \api, providing an experimental analysis of the properties of the cores compared to minimizers, syncmers, MinHash sketches and UHS.
-The analysis highlights that LCP cores are fewer in number and exhibit longer but more consistent distribution throughout the processed string.
+Our analysis highlights that LCP cores are fewer in number and exhibit longer but more consistent distribution throughout the processed string.
 We also demonstrate the utility of LCP for variation graph construction using our novel algorithm \tool that outperforms \vgtool, the state-of-the-art variation graph constructor, in both running time ($>10\times$) and memory usage ($>13\times$), while demonstrating slightly better alignment accuracy using \graphaligner~\cite{Rautiainen2020} on HiFi data.
 We note that both \tool and \vgtool generate variation graphs using a linear reference genome and a VCF file that contains genomic variation, where alternatives like pggb~\cite{Garrison2024} and Minigraph-Cactus~\cite{Hickey2023} build variation graphs using fully assembled contigs and scaffolds.
 We therefore limit our comparisons to only using \vgtool for data consistency.

-\junk{ However, due to the lack of a practical implementation of LCP, its applications remained limited.
-To address these shortcomings, here we present:

-\begin{itemize}[label=\textbullet] \item A simple and practical variant of LCP designed \item \api: the first iterative implementation of LCP to demonstrate its effectiveness in identifying cores with minimal collisions. \item the experimental analyses showing that our tool achieves \(O(n/c^i)\) cores for \(c \sim 2.34\) at the \(i^{th}\) iteration, while the average length and the average distance between consecutive cores are \(O(c^i)\). \item a more compact index representation with faster querying thanks to significantly less storage requirement compared to other sketching techniques, such as minimizers, syncmers, MinHash, and universal hitting sets~(i.e., UHS). \item \tool: an efficient variation graph constructor leveraging LCP cores.
-We show that \tool outperforms \vgtool in graph construction, a state-of-the-art variation graph constructor, in execution time and resource usage \zbcomment{up to ?X}. \end{itemize} With these outcomes, we hope to provide an easy-to-use library of LCP for a time- and memory-efficient string partitioning technique to pave the way for alternative indexing operations.